fostermadeco/rokanan/README.md

 ### `rokanan run [subcommand]`

 This will run a command inside the provisioned VM without creating a session.
+The command will be run in the project directory (`/var/www/{{ hostname }}`).